FILM REVIEWS

 End Note

-Clair was one of the French directors to have come to Hollywood during WWII, when France was occupied by the Nazis.
-His first American film, "The Flame of New Orleans," has some interesting elements, but was a commercial failure
+Clair was one of the French directors who came to Hollywood during WWII, when France was occupied by the Nazis.
+His first American film, “The Flame of New Orleans,” has some interesting elements, but was a commercial failure

 This Thorne Smith tale inspired the popular sitcom, "Bewitched," later made into a big-screen movie.